openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ![Absolute Difference](images/thresholded_cells.png)

-And below is the complete openFrameworks code—although here, instead of using a constant (127), we instead use the `mouseX` as the threshold value.
+And below is the complete openFrameworks program for thresholding the image—although here, instead of using a constant (127), we instead use the `mouseX` as the threshold value.
 This has the effect of placing the thresholding operation under interactive user control.

 ```cpp
 // Example 5: Thresholding